ghastlymirror/ghastlyastro/src/content/blog/longing-guide.md

 donate: true
 toc: true
 draft: false
 description: Since my last review, Idecided to write a small guide for this game.
-This will help its literal 400 days game time easier to finish.
+This will help make its literal 400 days game time easier to finish.
 Happy Cave Diving!
 ---
 ![The Longing Game Cover](/images/blog/the-longing-game-cover.jpg)